Whittier, California: Education

 Plymouth Christian School, a ministry of Plymouth Church, serves preschool through sixth grade.

 Higher education institutions in the area include Rio Hondo College, which lies just outside the city, Southern California University of Health Sciences, and historic Whittier College.

 Media

 The local newspaper is the Whittier Daily News.
-Other area papers include the San Gabriel Valley Tribune, the parent paper of the Whittier Daily News, the Los Angeles Times and the Orange County Register.
-Music fanzine Los Angeles Flipside published locally from 1977 to 1990.
-Former newspaper include: Coast Reporter, Whittier Californian, Whittier Graphic, Whittier Star Reporter, and more.
+Other area papers include the San Gabriel Valley Tribune (the parent paper of the Whittier Daily News), the Los Angeles Times, and the Orange County Register.
+The Music fanzine Flipside was published locally from 1977 to 1990.
+Former newspapers include the Coast Reporter, Whittier Californian, Whittier Graphic, and the Whittier Star Reporter.

 Infrastructure

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier.

-At one time the California Youth Authority operated the Fred C. Nelles Youth Correctional Facility.
-The center, which started operations in 1890, closed on May 27, 2004.
+The California Youth Authority operated the Fred C. Nelles Youth Correctional Facility from 1890 until it closed in 2004.